twosigma/git-meta/README.md

 # Git-meta

+**NOTE Git-meta is BETA software**: Git-meta is currently in a very early phase of development.
+We will be adding features and addressing shortcomings as we can, but Git-meta is not officially supported by Two Sigma at this time.

 Efficiently manage a set of repositories as if they were a single repository.

 The goal of the git-meta project is to enhance Git's submodule support to be more powerful and easier to use.

 ## Installation